 So our verdict is

 Go with an open mind and don’t expect to experience Qatar – It is seeing Doha in a few hours and not experiencing Qatar as a whole.
-But, then you will love those four hours.
+But, then you will love those four hours – So go head, and enjoy Doha for a few hours.

 Would you take Doha Transit Tour after reading our review?
 Also, Where else have you been on a transit tour, and what are your opinions on it?
 Let us know in the comment section below.